Non-Asymptotic Error Bounds for Causally Conditioned Directed Information Rates of Gaussian Sequences: INTRODUCTION

 The idea of directed information originated from the work of \citep{marko1973bidirectional} in the context of bidirectional communication theory.
 Based on these ideas, \citep{massey1990causality} introduced the definition of directed information for a communication channel with feedback.
 Causally conditioned directed information was introduced in \citep{kramer1998directed}, and can be viewed as generalization of directed information.

 Another information measure closely related to DI, and commonly studied in physics, is transfer entropy \citep{geweke1982measurement, schreiber2000measuring,barnett2009granger, hempel2024simple}.

 The review \citep{amblard2012relation} points out that tools from directed information theory can be naturally used to measure Granger causality \citep{granger1969investigating}.
 In particular, it is shown in \citep{amblard2011directed} that DI theory can be used to study Granger causality graphs of time series.
+In particular, linear Granger causality and DI are equivalent for jointly Gaussian processes \citep{quinn2015directed,hempel2024simple,amblard2012relation}.

 There have been extensive studies on using directed information to determine the structure of networked stochastic dynamic systems \citep{quinn2011equivalence,quinn2015directed,quinn2017bounded,young2021inferring,subramanian2021effects,etesami2014directed,etesami2017econometric,wang2018relationship,divernois2024analysis,etesami2023modeling,hempel2024simple}.